 This be the "paperless" era?

 You might recall that we're now supposed to be living well into a "paperless" future.
 Instead, we've been buying stationery by the case instead of the ream.
-A big break for paper has come as the desktop printer industry finally breaks ranks on the per-page cost of ink.
+A big break for paper came when the desktop printer industry finally broke ranks on the per-page cost of ink.
 (I suppose that 24/7 Postal service is too much to wish for.)

 * There've been a number of works like the seminal "The Annotated Alice^" (by Martin Gardner), for classic titles which could benefit from informed, entertaining commentary and guidance.
 Before Gardner's book they may have amounted to "The Annotated ____", but without so declaring.
 We own an 1845 edition of Rev. Milman's "Gibbon's Rome" --a reboot of Edward Gibbon's 1776-1788 "The Decline and Fall of the Roman Empire", but with ample footnoting.
 Such clarification and backgrounding for old terms, implicit assumptions, concepts and turns of phrase are most welcome.